kishoresaladi/Object_detection_code/README.md

 - Running `train_frcnn.py` will write weights to disk to an hdf5 file, as well as all the setting of the training run to a `pickle` file.
 These settings can then be loaded by `test_frcnn.py` for any testing.

+- Load the weight file from Google drive and give the path for it in test_frcnn.py

 - test_frcnn.py can be used to perform inference, given pretrained weights and a config file.
 Specify a path to the folder containing
 images:
     `python test_frcnn.py -p /path/to/test_data/`